The home of virtual motorsport news, guides, & reviews

 Best car wax paste for black cars

-If you're aiming for a high-gloss, polished finish, look no further than the traditional SOFT99 10 Dark and Black Wax paste from Japan.
+If you're aiming for a high-gloss, polished finish, look no further than the traditional Meguiar's Ultimate Paste Wax.

-As an added bonus, it includes a complimentary sponge applicator, making it an exceptional choice not only among waxes but also as one of the top car cleaning products available.
+As a bonus, it includes a complimentary sponge applicator, making it an exceptional choice not only among waxes but also as one of the top car cleaning products available.

 Meguiar's Hybrid Ceramic Wax product image of a blue spray bottle of wax with a green and black label.